 This condition causes the body to make an insufficient amount of a protein called intrinsic factor.
 This protein helps the small intestine absorb vitamin B-12 from food.
 The lack of it can impact DNA synthesis in the body.

 Learn More About the Types of Autoimmune Diseases with the Baptist Health Blog

-Keep learning about the different types of autoimmune diseases from Baptist Health.
-Also, take our Autoimmune Disease Quiz to test your knowledge.
+Keep learning about the different types of autoimmune diseases from Baptist Health by making an appointment with your doctor.